Ain't Them Bodies Saints: Visual style and production design

 The film was shot on 35mm film using the ARRICAM LT and Panavision XL.
 Most of the film was shot on Cooke S4 lenses and Low Con 1 and Low Con 2 filters in order to achieve the desired look.
 Cinematographer Bradford Young said he wanted to witness to the film's form take shape instead of having to make it look a certain way in post-production, and felt 35mm allowed him to add the energy of the film into the negative directly.
 The film does not give a time period for its setting, but reviewers have described it as seemingly dating to the 1960s or 70s.

 Lowery did not want to "spoon feed" the audience who would watch the film, as he noted he despises being "spoon fed" himself.
 Lowery aimed to subtly let the audience know what to pay attention to using visual cues and carefully placed objects.

 Lowery and Young encountered problems in acquiring their desired look due to an agreement with their bond company, who wouldn't allow extensive decay on the negative.
 They circumvented the problem by underexposing the film at unconventional levels, and by sliding an ND9 [filter] in front of the camera.
 Lowery and Young abided by a strict rule that they would only use we available light from the period of the film, and whatever sources there were, they could not vibrate; they had to burn, which narrowed them down to tungsten/incandescent lights.

-While working on the visual style with Bradford Young, Lowery took inspiration from movies such as Vilmos Zsigmond's work on McCabe & Mrs. Miller and Heaven's Gate, utilizing the effects used to make the images "dirty", as well as Robert Elswit's work on There Will Be Blood.
+While working on the visual style with Young, Lowery took inspiration from movies such as Vilmos Zsigmond's work on McCabe & Mrs. Miller and Heaven's Gate, utilizing the effects used to make the images "dirty", as well as Robert Elswit's work on There Will Be Blood.
 To guide the darkness of the images they would use, they turned to the work of Harris Savides.

 Lowery worked with Jade Healy to develop the production design for the film.
 He, Healy, and Young looked over archives of still photos and whittled them away to come up with a specific look and palette for the film.
 Healy had to also work on providing the right lighting for the period the film was in, and would subsequently bring in lamps and lamp shades, warmer or lighter, based on Lowery and Young's tastes.